DorianJov/head-md-time-in-time-out/process/observations_2.0.md

 ## CRANK !
 Main reference: "Crank" A hitman (Chev Chelios) who got poisoned and has to stay in movement to not die.

 Basically.
 Chev Chelios, a guy that must move against his will, to stay alive.
 We can imagine weird scenario with that in mind.
 He must do things he cannot really do while moving.
-Waiting in line, WC, Eating/Drinking, taking a crowded train, sleeping.
+Waiting in line, WC, Eating/Drinking, Taking a crowded train, sleeping.
 Meditate and other weird things.

+Weird exemples:

+What if ?: Chev Chelios has a date in a restaurant, how would intercat to not die while eating all his meals.

 In his case, staying still will be ephemeral.
 His default state is: Moving.
 In my case it's the opposite: moving is ephemeral, My default state is staying chill.